Kodak Vision 3 500T 5219/7219 Film Review

 Since fixing colour balance in a darkroom can be even more difficult than with a scanned image, several solutions were developed to help photographers and filmmakers create images under artificial light, like an additional magenta layer implemented in Fuji Pro 400H and blue lens filters.
 However, the most convenient method is to use a tungsten-balanced colour film.

-Tungsten-balanced colour films, such as Kodak Vision 3 500T, feature boosted sensitivity in their blue layer, which yields correct saturation around 3200°K. This adjustment counters the orange hues in artificial lighting at the source without having to cut film’s sensitivity with a filter.
+Tungsten-balanced colour films, such as Kodak Vision 3 500T, feature boosted sensitivity in their blue layer, yielding correct saturation around 3200°K. This adjustment counters the orange hues in artificial lighting at the source without reducing the film’s sensitivity through a filter.

 The reverse is true when using tungsten-balanced colour film in daylight — the scenes will often look blue or teal as a result of its boosted blue colour sensitivity.
 However, the blue colour shift is less distracting and generally easier to fix than the green cast of a daylight film shot indoors.